Farhan99-AB/robo-mation/zephyrproject/apps/tda/README.md

 Code Description
 ****************
 1. Utilization Bound Test (UBT) – A sufficient test that checks whether total CPU utilization stays below the Liu & Layland bound.
-Fast but conservative.
+Also making sure that the utilization should be less than 1 if not we can directly say that the task is not scheduable.Fast but conservative.

 2. Worst-Case Simulation (WCS) – An approximation test that is neither necessary nor sufficient; it estimates worst-case workload but cannot guarantee correctness.
 3. Time-Demand Analysis (TDA) – A necessary and sufficient test that iteratively checks if worst-case interference fits within the task’s deadline.
 4. Overall Flow
    1. Run UBT.
 If it passes, the task set is schedulable stop.
    2. If UBT fails, run WCS (approximation only; never return based on this).
    3. Finally, run TDA.
 Its result gives the final schedulability decision.

 ***Calculated Values***